i3uex/metrikabox/README.md

 python demo_train.py
 ```

+Open the local URL in your web browser.
+Set the path to the dataset, select the model to train, and click on the **Train** button.
+A good starting point could be the folder **datasets/GTZAN Speech_Music** with the model **custom.MNIST_convnet**.

+Don't forget to download the model () and the configuration for later use.

 ### 3.2.
 Prediction with Trained Audio Classification Models

 In order to run the prediction interface with trained audio classification, run the `demo_predict.py` script with the following syntax: